apache/causeway-site/content/components/viewers/wicket/showing-a-theme-chooser.md

     isis.viewer.wicket.themes.showChooser=true

 It is also possible to limit the number themes, to some subset of those in bootswatch.
-This is done using the a further
+This is done using a further
 property:

     isis.viewer.wicket.themes.enabled=bootstrap-theme,Cosmo,Flatly,Darkly,Sandstone,United

-where the value is the list of themes to be made available.
+where the value is the list of themes (from [bootswatch.com](http://bootswatch.com)) to be made available.